Skip to main content

 ParameterTypeDefaultDetails

 rq: bitsinteger8The number of bits used to quantize each data point.
-Currently only 8 bits is supported.
+Value can be 8 or 1.

 rq: rescoreLimitinteger-1The minimum number of candidates to fetch before rescoring.